 Alyssa Kirsten is a Texas born, Brooklyn based photographer.
 Interested in all things creative and new, Alyssa photographs the many artists and designers living and working in New York.
 By communicating the work of these companies and individuals through photographs, she helps to develop their brand identity.

-We are currently growing our network of retailers.
-If you are interested in carrying a Good Thing product at your store, enter your information below and we will send you a catalog and line sheet.
+We are currently growing our network of retailers in North America, Asia and Europe. if you are interested in carrying Good Thing at your store, please write email@example.com for samples and pricing information.